ndungek/King-County-House-Sales-Analysis/README.md

 ## Data
-This project uses the King County House Sales dataset.
+This project uses the [King County House Sales dataset](https://www.kaggle.com/datasets/harlfoxem/housesalesprediction).
 The dataset contains information on over 21,000 home sales in King County, Washington, USA between May 2014 and May 2015.
 The dataset includes a variety of features such as the number of bedrooms and bathrooms, the size of the property, the location of the property, and various other attributes that may influence the sale price of a home.

-## Methods
+## Method
-The project was done on a jupyter notebook using Python programming language.
-The packages used were:
-1. pandas
-2. numpy
-3. matplotlib
-4. seaborn
-5. scipy
-6. scikit-learn
-7. plotly

-Two multiple linear regressions model were built with a baseline simple linear regression with 'prices' used as the target.
+Regression was the algorithm used in building the models.
+First, we built the baseline model with price as the target variable and sqm_living as the predictor.
+Then we proceeded to add more features and fitted another model which was better than the first one.
+Since, we had a target for our variance in price, we fitted the final model.

 ## Results